Is There a Dimmer Outlook Ahead for Performance Shipping Inc. (PSHG)?

-Performance Shipping Inc. (NASDAQ:PSHG) went down by -44.88% from its latest closing price compared to the recent 1-year high of $6.10.
-The company’s stock price has collected -1.45% of loss in the last five trading sessions.
+Performance Shipping Inc. (NASDAQ:PSHG) went up by 1.07% from its latest closing price compared to the recent 1-year high of $6.10.
+The company’s stock price has collected -49.24% of loss in the last five trading sessions.

 Is It Worth Investing in Performance Shipping Inc. (NASDAQ :PSHG) Right Now?